cac-t-u-s/cac-t-u-s.github.io/om-sharp/README.md

 ### Publications

-This project has been used as a support for research and production in a number of recent projects.
+OM# has been used as a support for research and production in a number of recent projects.
 See related papers below:

   * [OM-AI: A Toolkit to Support AI-Based Computer-Assisted Composition Workflows in OpenMusic](https://hal.archives-ouvertes.fr/hal-02126847).
 Anders Vinjar, Jean Bresson.
 Sound and Music Computing conference (SMC'19), Málaga, Spain, 2019.